What is food poisoning?

 Cook foods to a safe temperature.

 The best way to tell if foods are cooked to a safe temperature is to use a food thermometer.
 You can kill harmful organisms in most foods by cooking them to the right temperature.
-Cook ground beef to 160 F (71.1 C); steaks, roasts chops, such as lamb, pork and veal, to at least 145 F (62.8 C).
+Also, cook ground beef to 160 F (71.1 C); steaks, roasts chops, such as lamb, pork and veal, to at least 145 F (62.8 C).
 Cook chicken and turkey to 165 F (73.9 C).
-Make sure fish and shellfish are cooked thoroughly.
+Make sure to cook fish and shellfish thoroughly.

 Refrigerate or freeze perishable foods promptly